ColemanSWE/ColemanSWE/README.md

 ### Hello!
 I'm Coleman.

-### I'm a software developer from the US currently living and working in Stockholm, Sweden.
+### I'm a fullstack software developer currently working in Stockholm.
 - I have several git repositories showcasing my skills in various languages, mostly Python, React.js, and frontend skills such as HTML and CSS.
 - In my spare time I like to produce music and play guitar, play video games, and work out.